vishyan/vs-restify/README.md

 # My Restify Utility:
 Have extended the popular restify module to customize and enhance the communication experience for REST calls.
-The Utility takes `job` object as the input from the client where the end-point URL, options to be set for microservice calls are passed to AquaJS Restify.
+The Utility takes `job` object as the input from the client where the end-point URL, options to be set for microservice calls are passed to VS Restify.

 The utility exposes 5 http operations for RESTful communication.
 ```